ros-hybrid-behaviour-planner/so_data/README.md

 -------------

 The central component of the so_data package is the soBuffer.
-It subscribes to the so_data topic and stores all received gradients in an aggregated manner.
+It provides the basic functionalities to gradient messages: evaporation, aggregation and spreading (receiving).
-Furthermore, it includes several calculation options which are based on gradients.
+These are necessary for decision as well as movement patterns.
-The soBuffer provides calculations necessary to implement self-organizing behaviours.
+Gradient data is received via the `so_data` topic and will be evaporated and aggregated by the soBuffer.
-Various parameters allow to adjust the soBuffer to the needs of a self-organization pattern.
+The individual mechanisms can request gradient data needed for the calculations from the soBuffer.

-### soBuffer Parameters
+### TODO soBuffer Parameters

-The soBuffer provides several parameters which can be set to adjust the data storage and calculation behaviour.
+The soBuffer provides several parameters which can be set to adjust the data storage behaviour.
 The following parameters can be set (default values specified in brackets):

 * **aggregation** ({'DEFAULT': 'max'}): dictionary (key: frameID, value: aggregation option) of aggregation type per frameID.
 'DEFAULT' is used for all frameIDs which have no option specified in